einsweniger/viscom_framework/report/chapters/00_intro.rst

 This project did neither produce a synthesizer, nor self-made music.

-The visuals are not as long as the chosen piece of music and, compared to entries in public competitions, not very pleasing.
+The visuals are not as long as the chosen piece of music and, compared to entries in public competitions not very pleasing.

 Failing several goals set from the beginning, there's also some other outcomes.